Sometimes work, and life, makes breaking routine nearly impossible.

 19. Get to Know the Surrounding Towns

 Grab some friends and plot a path you’ve never taken to get to know the surrounding area.
-Becca and some friends recently planned a 20-miler that wound through the three nearby towns to learn all the side roads.
+A few team members and some friends recently planned a 20-miler that wound through the three nearby towns to learn all the side roads.
 Pitstops welcome.

 20. After Work Skurfing.